KeyBank Center

-KeyBank Center is a multipurpose indoor arena located in Buffalo, New York, United States.
+KeyBank Center is a multi-purpose indoor arena located in Buffalo, New York, United States.
 Originally known as Marine Midland Arena, the venue has since been named HSBC Arena and First Niagara Center.
-Home to the Buffalo Sabres of the National Hockey League (NHL) since 1996, is the largest indoor arena in Western New York, seating 19,070.
-It replaced the Sabres' former home, Buffalo Memorial Auditorium, where the team played from 1970 to 1996.
+Home to the Buffalo Sabres of the National Hockey League (NHL) since 1996, it is the largest indoor arena in Western New York, seating 19,070.
 The venue is also home to the Buffalo Bandits of the National Lacrosse League.

+Since 2015, the KeyBank Center has hosted the annual NHL draft combine alongside the Harborcenter.
+In addition to hockey events, concerts, and professional wrestling, the venue has hosted the NCAA Division I men's basketball tournament several times.

 KeyBank Center was previously home to the Canisius Golden Griffins (NCAA), Buffalo Blizzard (NPSL), Buffalo Wings (RHI) and Buffalo Destroyers (AFL).

-In addition to concerts and professional wrestling, the venue has hosted major events including the NCAA Division I men's basketball tournament, 1999 Stanley Cup Finals, 2003 Frozen Four, 2011 World Junior Ice Hockey Championships, 2012 NLL All-Star Game, 2016 NHL Draft, UFC 210, 2018 World Junior Ice Hockey Championships and 2019 Frozen Four.

 History

 Planning and construction

 What was originally known during construction as Crossroads Arena opened September 21, 1996, replacing Buffalo Memorial Auditorium.
 The construction cost was $127.5 million, (approximately $ in dollars).
+The arena replaced the Sabres' former home, Buffalo Memorial Auditorium, where the team played from 1970 to 1996.

 The venue was named after its central downtown location, which was originally proposed as the site of a domed stadium in the 1960s for the Buffalo Bills and a potential Major League Baseball team before that project was abandoned.